-Vinegar is a liquid that is produced via the fermentation of ethanol in a process that yields its main ingredient acetic acid.
-It is this acid that helps with the usefulness of vinegar in household tasks, below is a list of the top 10 uses for vinegar
+Vinegar is a liquid produced via the fermentation of ethanol in a process that yields its main ingredient, acetic acid.
+This acid helps with the usefulness of vinegar in household tasks; below is a list of the top 10 uses for vinegar.

-2. Mildew Removal– If you are getting mildew on your plastic shower curtains, put them in your washing machine with light colored towels and add about a cup of vinegar to the detergent and wash.
+2. Mildew Removal– If you are getting mildew on your plastic shower curtains, put them in your washing machine with light-coloured towels and add about a cup of vinegar to the detergent and wash.

-3. Softening Laundry– Add about 1.4 cup of vinegar to your laundry loads to soften your laundry without leaving any odors.
+3. Softening Laundry– Add about 1.4 cups of vinegar to your laundry loads to soften your laundry without leaving any odours.

-4. Window/Mirror Cleaner– Make a solution of half vinegar and half water and put it in a spray bottle, spray the surfaces that need to be cleaned and wipe them dry.
+4. Window/Mirror Cleaner– Make a half vinegar and half water solution, put it in a spray bottle, spray the surfaces that need to be cleaned, and wipe them dry.

-5. Pet Odor Neutralizer- If you have pets in your home you will be all but too familiar with some of the mess and odors that they can leave.
-Make a solution of 1 part vinegar to 3 parts water and pour on stained areas to remove stains and odors.
-TIP: NEVER RUB this will just mix the stain into the fibres making it worse, instead Blot.
+5. Pet Odor Neutralizer- If you have pets in your home, you will be all but too familiar with some of the mess and odours they can leave.
+Make a 1 part vinegar solution to 3 parts water and pour on stained areas to remove stains and odours.
+TIP: NEVER RUB; this will mix the stain into the fibres, making it worse instead of Blot.

-7. Cosmetic Uses– you can use vinegar as a facial cleanser, help with itchy skin, as a low cost toner, and to help control oily skin.
+7. Cosmetic Uses– you can use vinegar as a facial cleanser, help with itchy skin, as a low-cost toner, and help control oily skin.

-8. For the Hair– Vinegar can leave your hair smooth and silky and restore shine; you will want to use it once weekly or up to 3 times a week. to make a vinegar rinse add one cup vinegar to 2 cups warm water and add in an essential oil (such as tea tree oil, optional) and work with your fingers into your hair.
+8. For the Hair– Vinegar can leave your hair smooth and silky and restore shine; you will want to use it once weekly or up to 3 times a week.
+To make vinegar, rinse, add one cup vinegar to 2 cups warm water and add in essential oil (such as tea tree oil, optional) and work with your fingers into your hair.

-9. Gardening and Weed Control– Some plants like azaleas, rhododendrons, hydrangeas and gardenias thrive on the acid’s in vinegar so adding a little white distilled vinegar solution on them once in awhile will help them thrive.
-It also helps to increase the acidity of soil in general.
-Weeds can be killed by spraying them with pure vinegar, a cheaper alternative to some of the expensive chemicals.
+9. Gardening and Weed Control– Some plants like azaleas, rhododendrons, hydrangeas and gardenias thrive on the acids in vinegar, so adding a little white distilled vinegar solution to them once in a while will help them thrive.
+It also helps to increase the acidity of the soil in general.
+Weeds can be killed by spraying them with pure vinegar, a cheaper alternative to expensive chemicals.

 10. Rust Remover– Vinegar will eat through the rust and expose the beautiful shiny metal underneath.

-So as you can see; vinegar is a very great and cost effective chemical to keep around the house and can help you out with many tasks.
+So as you can see, vinegar is a very great and cost-effective chemical to keep around the house and help you out with many tasks.